Introduction to Composites for Modellers

 If your family want to come with you there’s plenty of activities to do in the surrounding area from vineyard tours to walks in the Brecon Beacons and you can even go down a real mine!
 Details below.

 Cost and Booking

-The cost of the 2 day course is £225 per person which includes lunch on both days and the materials used during the course.
+The cost of the 2 day course is £295 per person (see below for advanced course) which includes lunch on both days and the materials used during the course.

 We will also have all of the resins, gelcoats, cloths and consumables available for you to purchase to get you on your way.